kn0wmad/osa/README.md

 - [x] Site will be stable on both clearweb and IPFS in February 2021
 - [x] Show launching February 2021 - watch "Recordings" section of site
 - [x] SphinxChat for recurring Lightning Network donations and spam-free chat room
-- [ ] Tor hidden service - WIP (July 2021)
+- [ ] Tor hidden service - WIP (Q3 2021)
-- [ ] btcPayServer for Bitcoin and Lightning Network donations - WIP (July 2021)
+- [ ] btcPayServer for Bitcoin and Lightning Network donations - WIP (Q3 2021)
-- [ ] Monero donations (July 2021)
+- [ ] Monero donations (Q3 2021)
-- [ ] email server (Q4 2021)
+- [ ] email server (Q1 2022)
-- [ ] gitlab server for hosting all code on bare metal (Q4 2021)
+- [ ] gitlab server for hosting all code on bare metal (Q1 2022)
 - [ ] Eventually site will be refactored in Rust (????)

 ![BipCot NoGov License](/Site/images/bipcot144x144.png)

 This software is covered under a *modified* BipCot No-Government License.
 Use and reuse is permitted by anyone, except governments and the agents thereof.
-More information at bipcot.org